-What is Windows 8?
-Explanation to Windows 8 [MiniTool Wiki]
+What Is Windows 8?
+Windows 8 Editions & How to Update [MiniTool Wiki]

 Windows 8 is a computer operating system that was produced by Microsoft.
 It is released as a part of the Windows NT family of operating systems.
 The released date was on August 1, 2012 and made available to the public on October 26, 2012.